Signs of High Blood Pressure

 It may also go undiagnosed until a complication, such as frequent or severe headaches, frequent dizziness or a major event – like a heart attack or stroke – occurs that leads a person to see a doctor.

-If new or unexplained symptoms are being experienced that may be linked to hypertension, the Ada app can provide a symptom assessment to help find out what the problem may be.
+If new or unexplained symptoms are being experienced that may be linked to hypertension, try using the free Ada app to carry out a symptom assessment.

 Signs of very high blood pressure